 Start Your Claim

-Offices are subject to the same health and safety legislation as factories, warehouses and construction sites, and the employer has a legal and moral right to ensure the same duty of care and safety to their employees, reducing the risks of accidents and injuries whilst at work.
+Offices are subject to the same health and safety legislation as factories, warehouses, and construction sites, and the employer has a legal and moral right to ensure the same duty of care and safety to their employees, reducing the risks of a work accident.

 Do I have a case?